 Two days passed.
-I was treading water, tiring myself out.
+I was treading water and tiring myself out.
 I couldn’t free myself, I was obsessed – Anne was going to trash our existence.
 I didn’t go looking for Salil, because he reassured me and gave me happiness and I didn’t want that.
 I just collapsed into questioning myself with impossible questions, remembering the before time, fearing the days that were to come.
 It was so hot – my room was shadowed, my shutters closed, but that wasn’t enough to drain away the heaviness, the stickiness in the air.
 It was unbearable.
 I stayed on my bed, head thrown back, eyes on the ceiling, barely moving and if I did, only to find a bit of cold sheet.
-I didn’t really sleep, I put the old digital radio on at the foot of the bed, found a synthwave channel, where they were playing their slow records, almost melody free, just a kind of beautiful rhythm.
+I didn’t really sleep, I put the old digital radio on at the foot of the bed, found a synthwave channel, where they were playing their slow tracks, almost melody free, just a kind of beautiful rhythm.
 I smoked a lot.
 It was decadent, and I liked it.
 But all this playing around couldn’t distract me.
 I was still sad and disoriented.

 One afternoon the cleaner knocked on my door and warned me with a mysterious tone that ‘There’s someone downstairs.’
-Straightaway I thought of Salil.
+Straightaway I thought of Sal.
 I went down, but it wasn’t him.
 It was Elsa.
-She warmly grasped my hands.
+She warmly held my hands.
 I was surprised at how beautiful she looked.
 At last she had freckled all over, to the point where they overlapped so much you couldn’t make out individual freckles.
 Her skin was soft and she was just shining with youth.

 – I’ve come to pick up my suitcases, she said.
 Juan bought me a few dresses to get me by, but I’ve decided it wasn’t enough.

-I asked myself for a moment who Juan was, then remembered he was the South American’s from the Casino.
+I asked myself for a moment who Juan was, then remembered the South American from the Casino.
 I was really pleased to see Elsa – she brought with her the ambience of the good life, of bars and simple hangouts which reminded me of happier days.
 I said I was pleased to see her, and she said that we would always be friends because we had things in common.
 I hid a light shiver and suggested that we go to my room, so she could avoid meeting Anne and my father.
 When I mentioned him, she couldn’t suppress a little head movement and I thought – maybe she still loves him… even after everything that happened.
 I also thought that three weeks before I would never have noticed that little movement.

 In my room, I listened to her talk with intense brightness about the mad social life that she’d been leading along the coast.
 I felt some vague ideas come to me, curious ideas, which were inspired by this new side to her.
 Finally she stopped talking about herself, maybe because of how quiet I was being.
 She took several steps around the room, and without looking round asked in a detached voice if Raymond was happy.

-Immediately I felt something click, and I immediately understood why.
+Immediately I felt something click, and I understood why.
 Crowds of ideas began mingling in my head, plans rose up, and I felt myself give in to the force of my arguments.
 Just as quickly I knew what I should say:

 – Happy?
 That’s a joke, right?
 Anne never lets him think for himself.
 She’s very good.